 At first, I wasn't sure which camera to pick.

 I was definitely biased towards Nikon.
-I known more of people having one and I even used one, over 10 years ago, during a photography course.
-However, after some thoughts, recommendations and a bit of Google-fu: I went for a Canon instead.
+I knew more people that had one and I even used one, over 10 years ago during a photography course.
+However, after some thoughts, recommendations and a bit of google-fu: I went for a Canon instead.

 After looking for some courses online, I was lucky to find a great YouTube channel where I learnt quite a huge deal about this craft.
 The instructor, Chris Bray, is a famed Australian photographer that has been featured in National Geographic, Discovery Channel and TIME magazine.

-What I liked about his series is that each chapter is not too lengthy and actually packed with some good tips.
-As an instructor, Chris is engaging and you can see how much he photography.
+What I liked about his series is that each chapter is bit-sized and actually packed with some good tips.
+As an instructor, Chris is engaging and you can see how much he loves photography.

 I also tried to do this free online course from the ALISON platform: